Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 How We Set Up Chatwoot for Clients

-2. Channel configuration — Connect WhatsApp (via WAHA or the official WhatsApp Business API with BSP onboarding), website chat widget, email, and any social media channels
+2. Hooking up the channels — We connect WhatsApp (either through WAHA, or through the official WhatsApp Business API set up with an approved provider), the chat window for the website, email, and any social media accounts

 April 2026 Update: What Changed This Quarter

-A few things worth noting from running Chatwoot in production this quarter:
+A few things stood out from running Chatwoot for real clients this quarter:

 May 2026 Update: What’s Verifiable This Month

-• No tier-shift events observed — neither Intercom nor Chatwoot has announced a major plan restructure in May.
-If you got a quote in April, the same math still applies in late May.
+• No shake-ups to the plans — neither Intercom nor Chatwoot reworked its plans in May.
+So if you got a quote back in April, the same numbers still hold in late May.

 The Bottom Line

-Intercom is a polished, premium product with strong AI capabilities and a steep price tag.
-Chatwoot is a capable open-source alternative that trades polish for control and cost savings.
+Intercom is the polished, premium option: strong AI and a price to match.
+Chatwoot is a solid free alternative that gives up some of that polish in exchange for control and real savings.

 Need Help Setting Up Chatwoot?

-We install, configure, and manage Chatwoot for businesses — connected to WhatsApp, automated with n8n, and maintained by us.
-If you want open-source customer support without the technical overhead, let’s talk.
-Or, if you’d rather start on the cloud version, sign up via our link and get 5% off with code UJR5GXWK.
+We set up Chatwoot for businesses, get it working, and look after it from there — hooked up to WhatsApp, automated with n8n, and kept running by us.
+If you want free, open-source customer support without having to deal with the technical side, let’s talk.
+Or if you’d rather just start on the hosted version, sign up through our link and get 5% off with code ACHIYAVS.

 External Resources